katjam/tech-exeter-try-elm/PITCHME.md

 - Statically typed
 - Compiles to Javascript
 - More than a language, it defines an architecture that helps us write good code

 @ulend

 Note:
 - Elm is a language based on functional programming principles that compiles to Javascript and defines an architecture that makes rapid prototyping, evolving and scaling web apps and maintaining a single source of truth easy.
-- Describes itself as: A delightful language for reliable webapps.
-- And claims to "Generate JavaScript with great performance and no runtime exceptions."
-It sounds too good to be true.... but I am going to demonstrate that you can write type safe & functional without a phd in category theory or a lisp in sight.
 - Instead of listing the benefits - let's see how it works.

 ---
+IMAGE or flow
 # Anatomy of an Elm app
 Note:
+- model - your 'state'
-- update function like a react reducer
+- update function like a react redux reducer - unidirectional dataflow
-- Tiny bit about pure functions - they return a typed value (total vs partial)
+- view - display
+- subscriptions for outside events like time but not this example

 +++
 # Elements

 Note:
 - html nodes - e.g. button [] []
--
+- functions
+- Tiny bit about pure functions - they return a typed value (total vs partial).
+In Eml partially applied functions return Maybe
 +++
 # Syntax and Format